ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 You can let a User create content for the blogs, but not in Articles, by adding a `Section` limitation to the Blog content item.
 This allows the User to publish content anywhere under this Location in the structure.
-Section does not have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.
+Section doesn't have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.

 ### Location limitation